 Green onions are small onions

-While these terms are used interchangeably, there are some differences
+.
+While these terms are used interchangeably, there are some differences between them.

 True green onions